gromacs/gromacs/docs/install-guide/index.rst

 simulations you want to run.
-You will still get *good*, performance with the default build and runtime options, but if you truly want to push your hardware to the performance limit, the days of just blindly starting programs with mdrun_ are gone.
+You will still get *good*, performance with the default build and runtime options, but if you truly want to push your hardware to the performance limit, the days of just blindly starting programs with :ref:`gmx mdrun` are gone.

 CMake
 -----